Edgegap and AWS GameLift both offer dedicated game server hosting orchestration.

 For matchmaking, Edgegap has managed cluster tiers with clear "per-hour" pricing.
 Starting as low as $22 per month.

 AWS GameLift uses a pay-as-you-go pricing model based on usage and AWS resources, using its fleet-based orchestration architecture.
-It offers global access within the AWS infrastructure and charges for server capacity and running time.
-AWS GameLift offers a limited free tier for new customers to try the service.
-It also offers the ability to commit to generate a discount.
+It offers global access within AWS infrastructure and charges for server capacity and running time.
+AWS also offers the ability to commit to reserved instances to generate a discount.

-In terms of cloud compute usage, AWS’s pricing is per region and broken down by instance type i.e. “EC2 on-demand pricing”).
-Meaning, every location must be purchased from a long list of options, and then once the desired hardware is selected (e.g., c7i.large), that price changes according to the different locations (e.g., $0.03384 /hour for us-east-1 vs. $0.0408 for ap-northeast-3).
-Creating a multiplier effect for games with players worldwide.
+In terms of cloud compute usage, AWS's pricing is per region and broken down by instance type.
+Meaning, every location must be purchased from a long list of options, and that price changes according to the different locations, creating a multiplier effect for games with players worldwide.
+AWS reduced on-demand pricing by up to 9% across 22 regions as noted in their pricing updates; we recommend re-running the AWS GameLift pricing calculator for current estimates.

 Be aware AWS is well known for charging for additional products.
-EC2 (hosting), egress and Gamelift listed above accounts for only part of the overall costs of AWS.
 In detail:

-• Public Address / Elastic IP: AWS GameLift game servers use public IPv4 addresses and charges them to game developers.
-Starting February 1, 2024, AWS introduced a charge of $0.005 per public IPv4 address per hour, regardless of whether the IP is actively in-use by a resource or allocated but idle in your account.
+Public Address / Elastic IP: AWS GameLift game servers use public IPv4 addresses and charge $0.005 per public IPv4 address per hour, regardless of whether the IP is actively in-use or idle.
 This is free with Edgegap.

-• Flexmatch: AWS’s matchmaking.
-Which includes a pricing model based on traffic, whereas Edgegap’s matchmaking starts at USD $22/month flat fee.
+FlexMatch: AWS's matchmaking includes a pricing model based on traffic, whereas Edgegap's matchmaking starts at USD $22/month flat fee.

 Before getting started, we expect that:

-The first step to switch to Edgegap is to remove the code that initializes AWS Gamelift within your game server.
+The first step to switch to Edgegap is to remove the code that initializes AWS GameLift within your game server.
 This is to reduce overhead and prevent errors.
-The code you are looking to remove probably looks like the the following (see links).
+The code you are looking to remove probably looks like the following (see links).

 Step 2: Containerize your game server